cap-js-community/odata-v2-adapter/README.md

 ...
 ```

+Note that `@sap/cds` is a peer dependency and needs to be available as module as well.

 ## Documentation

 Instantiates an CDS OData v2 Adapter Proxy Express Router for a CDS based OData v4 Server